Leaf peeping

-Leaf peeping is a popular autumn activity in New England.
+Autumn colored leaves on trees in New England, where leaf peeping is a popular autumn activity.

 Leaf peeping, fall color tourism, or simply fall tourism is the activity in which people travel to observe and photograph the fall foliage in autumn.
 The term comes from the United States, having been first mentioned in 1966.
 Although the activity is prominent in the United States, where it is considered one of the most popular autumn activities, it is also present in other cultures, such as in Japan, where it is known as momijigari and has been practiced since the Heian period.

 In the United States, leaf peeping is popular in New England and New York, where it has significantly affected regional autumn tourist activities, which have in return boosted local economies.
 New England states have also competed in leaf peeping tourism by launching advertisements and offering low-cost lodging.
 Some state parks have also introduced viewfinders for red-green colorblind people to allow them to view fall foliage.
 Leaf peeping has been negatively affected by climate change and weather occurrences, such as wildfires and hurricanes.

 Terminology

 The term leaf peeping is commonly referred to as an activity in which people travel to view and photograph the fall foliage during autumn, when leaves change colors.
 The term originates from the United States.
 According to the Oxford English Dictionary, its first usage appeared in 1966 in the Bennington Banner newspaper.
 Leaf peeping is alternatively known as fall color tourism or simply fall tourism.
 Journalist Devin Gordon of GQ criticized the term leaf peeping, saying that it sounds filthy and humiliating, "like I've never seen red or yellow before".
 Writing for NPR, biologist David George Haskell considers the term peep inappropriate in regards to fall foliage due to its definition and peep shows.
 He proposed leaf wonder or autumnal awe as replacement terms.

 Ruskaretki (admiring fall colors) is an activity in Finland in which people travel to see fall foliage; in Japan, a similar activity is known as momijigari (hunting autumn leaves).
-In South Korea, leaf peeping is known as dan pung ku gyeong (purposeful look at the changing colors of leaves) and in China it is known as shangye (reward/appreciaton of leaves).
+In South Korea, leaf peeping is known as dan pung ku gyeong (purposeful look at the changing colors of leaves) and in China it is known as shangye (reward/appreciation of leaves).